 Don’t expect a blissful first experience if you haven’t got the basics.
 I was surprised at how little ‘instinct’ played a part in it at all.
-I’m not quite sure you can master this activity in advance, but you can certainly be equipped with a little know-how.
+I’m not quite sure you can master this activity in advance, but you can certainly be equipped with a little know-how, so read-up ladies!

 9. Get some sleep

-That fabulous bod continues to do extraordinary things.
-Give it all the rest it needs.
-Turn in early and enjoy those lovely long sleep-ins that will help replenish it for the big event that lies ahead.
+That fabulous bod continues to do extraordinary things so give it all the rest it needs; turn in early and enjoy those lovely long sleep-ins that will help replenish it for the big event that lies ahead.

 10. Get your hair cut and your nails done

-You will have noticed that your hair has become thicker.
-It’s probably more glossy and gorgeous than it’s ever been.
-Perhaps you’ve had mildly wavy hair previously but are rocking a ‘fro right now that would make Bob Marley and the Wailers jealous.
+You will have noticed that your hair has become thicker and likely more glossy and gorgeous than it’s ever been.
+Perhaps you’ve had mildly wavy hair previously but are rocking a ‘fro right now that would make Bob Marley and the Wailers jealous 😉

-That hair might have been fun for a season, but you’ll want a lot less of it when you’ve got a load more important things on your plate.
-Invest in a little pre-natal pep-up and trim that mane.
+This hair might have been fun for a season, but you’ll want a lot less of it when you’ve got a load more important things on your plate.
+Invest in a little pre-natal pep-up and trim that mane!

-Your nails are hard and long, like you’ve never known.
-Your partner is likely loving those wild talons, begging for your finest back scratch.
+As for your nails.. they’re long and strong like never before – your partner is likely loving these wild talons; begging for your finest back scratch.

 11. Have a wax!